McCall MacBain Scholarships

 This program will give you tools to:

-As part of a cohort of scholars from different fields, you’ll participate in an intensive leadership development curriculum, including seminars and coaching sessions, to help you better tackle complex challenges and deepen your impact.
+As part of a cohort of scholars from different fields, you’ll participate in an intensive leadership development curriculum, including seminars with case studies, to help you better tackle complex challenges and deepen your impact.
 Together, you’ll develop your understanding of yourself, of others, and of the systems that affect us all.

 Mentors & Advisors

-As a McCall MacBain Scholar, you’ll be matched with supportive, experienced mentors and advisors.
-During your studies, they will challenge you to reach your goals and help you set new ones.
-They can also introduce you to a broader network of people who can advise you on specific problems and on next steps after your degree and beyond.
+Every scholar is matched with a supportive and experienced mentor, a professional coach, and advisors.
+During your studies, these individuals will challenge you to reach your goals and help you set new ones.
+They can also introduce you to a broader network of people who can advise you on specific problems and on next steps after your degree.

-You can apply for the McCall MacBain Scholarship in 2021 if you are planning to apply for Fall 2022 admission to a full-time master’s or second-entry professional undergraduate program at McGill University.
-Programs with Summer 2022 admission only are also acceptable.
-The program must consist of 45 credits or more and take place primarily on one of McGill’s two campuses.
+You can apply for the McCall MacBain Scholarship in 2022 if you are planning to apply for Fall 2023 admission to a full-time master’s or second-entry professional undergraduate program at McGill University.
+Programs with Summer 2023 admission only are also acceptable.
+The program must consist of 45 credits or more and take place primarily on McGill’s downtown or Macdonald campuses.

 MA (Arts), MArch (Architecture), MATL (Arts in Teaching and Learning), MBA (Business Administration), MEd (Education), MEng (Engineering), MISt (Information Studies), MM (Management), MMus (Music), MPP (Public Policy), MSc (Science), MScA (Science, Applied), MScAPT (Science, Applied in Physical Therapy), MScAOT (Science, Applied in Occupational Therapy), MSW (Social Work), MUP (Urban Planning), LLM (Law), STM (Sacred Theology).
 Explore all programs on the McGill Graduate Admissions website.